dustinpfister/blog_posts/_posts/lodash_concat.md

 layout: post
 categories: lodash
 id: 244
-updated: 2021-12-21 11:32:33
+updated: 2021-12-21 11:36:30
-version: 1.28
+version: 1.29
 ---

 In this [lodash](https://lodash.com/) post I will be writing about the lodash [\_.concat](https://lodash.com/docs/4.17.10#concat) method, and of course the corresponding vanilla js method [Array.concat](/2020/07/13/js-array-concat/) built into the [Array prototype](/2018/12/10/js-array/) in core javaScript itself.
 Regardless of which one you use the result is the same, adding two or more arrays into a single array in other words concatenation of arrays rather then Strings.
+There is of course more than one intention when it comes to the subject of adding two arrays together though, in some cases i might not want to concatenate elements from two arrays, into a single array, but create some kind of single primitive value that is a sum from two or more arrays.

 If you are wondering what the difference is between the lodash and native options when it comes to an array concatenation method in javaScript, the answer is there is none beyond that os just making an abstraction.
 The lodash concat method is one of several methods in lodash that I have come to call [lodash wrapper methods](/2019/11/01/lodash_wrapper_methods/).
 These are methods where a native javaScript method is just simply being wrapped, and in this case more os less just for the sake of consistency when it comes to using lodash.